Hector

 “Odd?
 You know what’s odd is how every service worker I’ve encountered for the last few days has been the same person.
 That’s odd!”

-The driver ran away from Mr. Avery toward the water.
+The driver ran toward the swollen tide.

 Only he had no face.
 He had no mouth.
 He had a large laser mounted between his spine and upper jaw, and in place of eyes there were two cameras with a multitude of twitching, blinking lenses.